The Future of eCommerce Is Shoppable Video: 5 Things You Need To Know

 Verdict

-The brands winning over the next 24 months will treat shoppable content as a system across AI personalisation, AR overlay, and agent visibility, rather than as a single PDP module.
-The brands losing will keep optimising the current surface while competitors build for the next one.
-The investment window is now.
+The brands winning over the next 24 months treat shoppable content as a system (AI personalisation, AR overlay, agent visibility) rather than a single PDP module.
+The brands losing keep polishing the current surface while competitors build the next one.
+The window to invest is open now, not later.

-Shoppable content is moving from "a thing the brand has" to "the brand's primary interface with the customer."
-Brands that build for this future, see also trends for 2027 and social commerce predictions 2027, will own the next decade of ecommerce growth.
+Shoppable content is shifting from "a thing the brand has" to "the brand's main interface with the customer."
+Build for that, see also trends for 2027 and social commerce predictions 2027, and you own a good slice of the next decade of ecommerce growth.

 Median PDP CVR lift over photo-only